bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:19:28

-Yeah, it was, I think It was raised to GMAX's attention on a BitcoinTalk forum, which then got relayed to more active folks.
+Yeah, I think It was raised to GMAX's attention on a BitcoinTalk forum, which then got relayed to more active folks.
 But without someone combing BitcoinTalk forum, it wouldn't necessarily...

 Speaker 2: 00:19:43